marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-types.rst

   escape sequences, and if the :option:`-fmessage-length` option is set to 0 (its default value) then any newline characters will be ignored.

-  The :gcc-attr:`deprecated` attribute can also be used for functions and variables (see :ref:`function-attributes`, see :ref:`variable-attributes`.)
+  The :type-attr:`deprecated` attribute can also be used for functions and variables (see :ref:`function-attributes`, see :ref:`variable-attributes`.)

   The message attached to the attribute is affected by the setting of